Philanthropy & Tikkun Olam

 TED's speaker page on Silver captures the appeal that first made the idea spread.
 Half the world may need vision correction, and many people lack access to trained eye-care professionals.
 Self-adjustable lenses offered a way around that bottleneck.
 The pitch is memorable because it is easy to picture: a pair of glasses the user can tune and then lock.

-But the official material from the Centre for Vision in the Developing World shows that the real work went far beyond the elegant demo.
+But the official material from the Centre for Vision in the Developing World shows that the hardest work went far beyond the elegant demo.
 The organization studies distribution, research, pilot programs, supply models, school programs, and the practical constraints of getting vision correction into underserved places at scale.

 That is where Silver's seriousness shows.